Early history of South Africa: Bantu expansion and aftermath

 The Bantu expansion was one of the major demographic movements in human prehistory, sweeping much of the African continent during the 2nd and 1st millennia BC.
 Bantu-speaking communities reached southern Africa from the Congo Basin by the early centuries AD.
 Some of the migrant groups, ancestral to today's Nguni peoples (the Zulu, Xhosa, Swazi, and Ndebele), preferred to live near the eastern coast of what is present-day South Africa.

 Others, now known as the Sotho–Tswana peoples (Tswana, Pedi, and Sotho), settled in the interior on the plateau known as the Highveld while today's Venda, Lemba, and Tsonga peoples made their homes in the north-eastern areas of present-day South Africa.

 The Kingdom of Mapungubwe, which was located near the northern border of present-day South Africa, at the confluence of the Limpopo and Shashe rivers adjacent to present-day Zimbabwe and Botswana, was the first Bantu kingdom in southern Africa, established in the 11th century.

 The kingdom was the first stage in a development that would culminate in the creation of the Kingdom of Zimbabwe in the 13th century, and with gold trading links to Rhapta and Kilwa Kisiwani on the African east coast.
 The Kingdom of Mapungubwe lasted about 80 years, and at its height its population was about 5,000 people.

 The first European historical records about these people begin in the late 15th century, with the beginning of European exploration.
-The first historical record of South Africa dates to 1488, by Portuguese explorer Bartolomeu Dias.
+The first European historical record of South Africa dates to 1488, by Portuguese explorer Bartolomeu Dias.

 In November 1497, a fleet of Portuguese ships under the command of the Portuguese mariner Vasco da Gama rounded the Cape of Good Hope.
-Historical records of the interior begin significantly later, with the foundation of the Dutch Cape Colony in 1652.
+European historical records of the interior begin significantly later, with the foundation of the Dutch Cape Colony in 1652.